An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 Potential synonyms | To raise, to rear |

-The first non-literal meaning of 'bring up' that we will consider is similar to the common phrasal verb 'grow up', but while 'grow up' simply refers to the process of growing from a child to an adult, we use 'bring up' to talk about how our parents (or primary caregivers), look after, teach and shape us during the growing up process.
+The first non-literal meaning of 'bring up' that we will consider is similar to the common phrasal verb 'grow up', but while 'grow up' simply refers to the process of growing from a child to an adult, we use 'bring up' to talk about how our parents (or primary caregivers), actively look after and teach a child during the growing up process.

 This can be used to talk about where we lived during our childhood, as well as the beliefs and values that we were taught during this time.

-The noun 'upbringing' is derived specifically from this usage of 'bring up' and is used to refer to how a person was treated, educated and shaped when they were growing up.
+The noun 'upbringing' is used to refer to how a person was treated, educated and shaped when they were growing up, or in other words, how they were brought up.

 I had a very strict upbringing and so I have tried to be a little more relaxed with my own children.

-There are also a couple of other expressions that exist with this usage of 'bring up' that I want to make you aware of....
+In addition to this useful noun, there are also a couple of other expressions that feature this usage of 'bring up' that I want to make you aware of....

 Were you brought up in a barn?
-This is a variation of the rhetorical question "Were you born in a barn?" and is aimed at someone who leaves a door open in a room, particularly if it is cold or draughty.
+This rhetorical question is a variation of "Were you born in a barn?" and is used to criticise someone who leaves a door open in a room, particularly if it is cold or draughty.

 Were you brought up or dragged up?
 This is another rhetorical question which can be aimed at someone who doesn't behave well, implying that their parents did not teach them how to behave properly when they were growing up.

-Both of the above are normally used in a humorous way and are not meant to cause offence, however it could be offensive if said in an unfriendly way, or if you do not have the right sort of relationship with the person.
+Both of the above expressions are normally used in a humorous way and are not meant to cause offence, however it could be offensive if said in an unfriendly way, or if you do not have the right sort of relationship with the person, so I would recommend only using this with people with whom you have a good relationship.

 CEFR Language Level | B2 - Upper intermediate |